Setting the stage: The emergence of the cloud data lake

 The challenge: File-based data

 Take, for example, the videos and images that modern studios use to create a film.
-Much like our research center, the modern studio competes for the most talented artists and uses the elasticity of the cloud to make those professional magicians productive at any hour of the day and without delay.
-However, the applications that edit and transform raw images and videos into film are file-based, and the artist workflow is made of many changes to many files as the film moves through the digital production line.
-A legacy cloud data lake built solely on AWS’ S3 (for example), will not serve this workload well.
+Much like the research center example discussed earlier, the modern studio competes for the most talented artists and uses the elasticity of the cloud to make those professional magicians productive at any hour of the day and without delay.
+However, the applications that edit and transform raw images and videos into a film are file-based, and the artist workflow is made of many changes to many files as the film moves through the digital production line.
+A legacy cloud data lake built solely on Amazon S3 (for example), will not serve this workload well.

 The breakdown is both technical and economic.
 The technical challenge lies at the heart of the current approach to data lakes.
-Most cloud providers build their data lakes around object systems (e.g. S3 in AWS).
+Most cloud providers build their data lakes around object systems (e.g. Amazon S3).
 While powerfully scalable and highly customizable, these systems fundamentally assume that individual objects are “immutable.”
 That assumption lies at the heart of all object systems.
 When changes are made to an object they don’t update the object, they destroy and re-create the object.
-For a file-based workflow this is a real problem, because file based applications assume that the underlying data will be changed repeatedly.
-Without being able to make that assumption, our research center and film studio must re-work their applications or ask their end users to change their workflows.
+For a file-based workflow, this is a real problem, because file-based applications assume that the underlying data will be changed repeatedly.
+Without being able to make that assumption, our research center and film studio must re-work their applications or ask their end-users, to change their workflows.
 Both of which make it harder for those organizations to attract the best talent in their industries.

 A way forward: The cloud file lake

 File-based applications are best served by file-based storage.
 These applications are mission-critical enablers of innovation and demand infrastructure that is built to make them successful.
 That is why file systems have existed for decades and why new file systems (and file services) are being developed all the time.
 We believe that the modern data lake should include a scalable, performant, and cloud-native file system as part of its fundamental architecture.